griefly/griefly/README.md

 How to build everything on Linux
 --------------------------------

 1. Install dependencies.
 Look at `travis-get-deps` rule in Makefile for clues.
-Also you will need go (https://golang.org/dl/).
 2. `make`.
 Built project will be placed under `Exec` directory.
 3. `./build_go_server.sh`